 The Scientific Advisory Board (SAB) at Currey Ingram Academy is comprised of professionals who have made significant contributions to advancing the fields of learning disabilities and education and who help further the mission of Currey Ingram Academy through their involvement on the SAB.

 The SAB helps Currey Ingram Academy stay up-to-date on the latest research, consults with academy leaders on student development and education, and provides guidance on current and future research projects.
-For questions related to the SAB, contact Director of Athletics & Strategic Initiatives, Kelly Fish.
+For questions related to the SAB, contact Assistant Head of School for Advancement and Strategic Initiatives, Kelly Fish.

 Board Members